WIC - Women, Infants, & Children

 - Referrals to health care for low and moderate-income women and children

 As part of the program, each WIC participant receives monthly benefits for specific foods that are designed to supplement their diets.

 View a list of the WIC-approved foods for Kentucky:

 Who is eligible for WIC?

-The criteria to be eligible to receive WIC benefits include: women, infants or children at or below 185% of the federal poverty level with a medical or dietary nutritional risk.
+The criteria to be eligible to receive WIC benefits include women, infants, or children at or below 185% of the federal poverty level with medical or dietary nutritional risk.
 The risk is determined by an assessment conducted by Three Rivers District Health Department.

 If you are receiving Medicaid, Food Stamps, or KTAP benefits you will automatically meet the income requirement for WIC.